 In January 2020, the Swedish Bar Association elaborated on their position from 2016 in their guidance to lawyers representing vulnerable clients.
 It was inter alia stated that a lawyer’s involvement in the client’s age assessment is at risk of being considered contrary to good practice, but that the situation is complex, as the client’s refusal to undergo a medical age assessment may, for example, risk being interpreted to the client’s detriment.
 Great caution is required in these cases and advice from the lawyer on participation must be preceded by careful consideration and explanations for the client and a possible legal guardian.

-In April 2019, the Social Democrats and the Green Party decided that a commission of inquiry would be set up.
-The commission of inquiry will assess the situation through an independent review and shall submit its final findings by 31 May 2024 at the latest.
+After several critiques by the Swedish Council on Medical Ethics, the Council of Europe Commissioner for Human rights and NGOs and lawyers, in April 2019 the Social Democrats and the Green Party decided that a commission of inquiry would be set up.
+The commission of inquiry were to assess the situation through an independent review and should have submitted its final findings by 31 May 2024 at the latest.

 As mentioned in the previous AIDA report, age assessment procedures have also been litigated before courts.
-In May 2019, the Swedish Refugee Law Center and Civil Rights Defenders brought a case on wrongful age assessment of an unaccompanied child before the Chancellor of Justice (Justitiekanslern).
+In May 2019, the Swedish Refugee Law Center and Civil Rights Defenders brought a case on wrongful age assessment of an unaccompanied child before the Chancellor of Justice (Justitiekanslern), the Government’s ombudsman in the supervision of authorities.
 Nevertheless, in June 2020, the Chancellor of Justice found that there had been no human rights violation.
-The Chancellor of Justice refers to the fact that the Migration Agency had granted the child a temporary residence permit for studies and that the expulsion order had not been implemented.
+The Chancellor of Justice referred to the fact that the Migration Agency had granted the child a temporary residence permit for studies and that the expulsion order had not been implemented.
 The Chancellor of Justice did not direct any critique regarding the age assessment, either in the individual case or on the issue as a whole, but referred, among other things, to the above-mentioned commission of inquiry.

 The Inquiry stated initially that in a European context, RMV’s method is unique.
 It is the only method to include an MRI of the knee as part of the assessment.
 The Inquiry concluded that there are uncertainties in RMV’s probability model.
 The model is based on underlying scientific data which is more or less complete and clear cut for the different elements, and other assessors draw different conclusions based on a different evaluation of the underlying scientific data.
 Some such uncertainties have manifested themselves over the period that the model has been in use.
 These changes have meant that the same examination result regarding several combinations of maturity of knee and third molars has produced different statements over time.
 Furthermore, RMV’s estimated percentages are subject to uncertainty.

 For uncertainties, risks, and consequences to be evaluated by the Swedish Migration Agency and the Migration Courts in particular, a comprehensive account is needed.
 For further knowledge of how certain or uncertain the probability model is, its robustness should also be tested by RMV.
 The Inquiry is also tasked with ensuring that one or more research studies are conducted.
 The Inquiry will come back to the question of the form of RMV´s statements in its final report.
 As mentioned above, the Inquiry will not publish its final findings until May 2024.
-On December 14 2021 the interim report was remitted by the government to the following referral bodies; the Swedish Migration Agency, RMV, the National Board of Health and Welfare and the Swedish Agency for Health Technology Assessment and Assessment of Social Services (SBU).
+The SMA responded positively to the inquiry, highlighting the importance of such reviews as medical age assessment can be of decisive importance for asylum seekers.
+While stressing the need for the results of the assessments to be designed in a manner that makes it possible for non-medically trained SMA employees to interpret them, it agreed applicants should receive enough information about the process and decision making so that they can meaningfully present objections and rebuttals.

 Migration Agency, Rutin: Ta ställning till särskilda behov, initialt and Rutin: Insatser för asylsökande med särskilda behov.